Netcentric/accesscontroltool/docs/Configuration.md

 password | The PW for the user.
 Can be stored in plain text (only to be used for test users).
 If a password value is enclosed in brackets, then it will be automatically decrypted using com.adobe.granite.crypto.CryptoSupport. `/system/console/crypto` on target instance can be used to get encrypted password.
 Encrypted password (together with braces) should also be enclosed in double quotes. | Required for non-system users, otherwise must not be set isSystemUser | Create users as system user (AEM 6.1 and later) | optional disabled | Can be set to `true` or an arbitrary reason string to disable a user.
 If set to `false` the user will be explicitly enabled (calling `User.disable(null)`).
-If omitted will not change anything regarding enabled/disabled status of user | optional profileContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/util/DocViewProperty.html) that will reset the profile to the given structure after each run (since v1.8.2, enhanced docview since v1.9.1) | optional preferencesContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/util/DocViewProperty.html) that will reset the preferences node to the given structure after each run (since v1.8.2, enhanced docview since v1.9.1) | optional
+If omitted will not change anything regarding enabled/disabled status of user | optional profileContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/util/DocViewProperty.html) that will reset the profile to the given structure after each run | optional preferencesContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/util/DocViewProperty.html) that will reset the preferences node to the given structure after each run | optional socialContent | Allows to provide [enhanced docview xml](https://jackrabbit.apache.org/filevault/apidocs/org/apache/jackrabbit/vault/util/DocViewProperty.html) that will reset the social node to the given structure after each run | optional

 Example: